-For example, Puckette, the developer of Max and Pure Data, noted that the division of labor at IRCAM between Researchers, Musical Assistants(Realizers), and Composers has parallels in the current Max ecosystem, where roles are divided among Max developers themselves, developers of external objects, and Max users [31].
+For example, Puckette, the developer of Max and Pure Data, noted that the division of labor at IRCAM between researchers, Musical Assistants/realizers, and composers has parallels in the current Max ecosystem, where the roles are divided into software developers, External Objects developers, and Max users [31].
 As described in the ethnography of 1980s IRCAM by anthropologist Georgina Born, the division of labor between fundamental research scientists and composers at IRCAM was extremely clear.
-This structure was also tied to the exclusion of popular music and its associated technologies from IRCAM's research focus [32].
+This structure was also tied to the exclusion of popular music and its associated technologies in IRCAM's research focus [32].

-However, such divisions are not necessarily the result of differences in values along the axes analyzed by Born, such as modernist/postmodernist/populist or low-tech/high-tech distinctions5.
+However, such divisions are not necessarily the result of differences in values along the axes analyzed by Born, such as modernist/postmodernist/populist or low-tech/high-tech distinctions.
 This is because the black-boxing of technology through the division of knowledge occurs in popular music as well.
 Paul Théberge pointed out that the "democratization" of synthesizers in the 1980s was achieved through the concealment of technology, which transformed musicians as creators into consumers.

-Lacking adequate knowledge of the technical system, musicians increasingly found themselves drawn to prefabricated programs as a source of new sound material. (...) it also suggests a reconceptualization on the part of the industry of the musician as a particular type of consumer.
-[34, p.89]
+Lacking adequate knowledge of the technical system, musicians increasingly found themselves drawn to prefabricated programs as a source of new sound material.
+As I have argued, however, this assertion is not simply a statement of fact; it also suggests a reconceptualization on the part of the industry of the musician as a particular type of consumer.
+[34, p89]

 This argument can be extended beyond electronic music to encompass computer-based music in general.
-For example, media researcher Lori Emerson noted that while the proliferation of personal computers began with the vision of a "metamedium"-tools that users could modify themselves, as exemplified by Xerox PARC's Dynabook-the vision was ultimately realized in an incomplete form through devices like the Macintosh and iPad, which distanced users from programming by black-boxing functionality [35].
+For example, media researcher Lori Emerson noted that while the proliferation of personal computers began with the vision of "metamedia"-tools that users could modify themselves, as exemplified by Xerox PARC's Dynabook-the vision was ultimately realized in an incomplete form through devices like the Macintosh and iPad, which distanced users from programming by black-boxing functionality [35].
 In fact, Alan Kay, the architect behind the Dynabook concept, remarked that while the iPad's appearance may resemble the ideal he originally envisioned, its lack of extensibility through programming renders it merely a device for media consumption [36].

-Although programming environments as tools for music production are not widely used, the UGen concept serves as a premise for today's popular music production software and infrastructure, such as audio plugin formats for DAW softwares and WebAudio.
-It is known that the concept of Unit Generators emerged either simultaneously with or even slightly before modular synthesizers [37, p.20].
-However, UGen-based languages have actively incorporated metaphors from modular synthesizers for their user interfaces, as Vercoe noted that the distinction between "ar" (audio-rate) and "kr" (control-rate) processing introduced in MUSIC 11 is said to have been inspired by Buchla's distinction in plug types [38, 1:01:38-1:04:04].
+Although programming environments as tools for music production are not widely used, the Unit Generator concept, alongside MIDI, serves as a foundational paradigm for today's consumer music production software and infrastructure, including Web Audio.
+It is known that the concept of Unit Generators emerged either simultaneously with or even slightly before modular synthesizers [?, p20].
+However, UGen-based languages have actively incorporated the user interface metaphors of modular synthesizers, as Vercoe said that the distinction between "ar" (audio-rate) and "kr" (control-rate) processing introduced in MUSIC 11 is said to have been inspired by Buchla's differentiation between control and audio signals in its plug type [?, 1:01:38-1:04:04].

 However, adopting visual metaphors comes with the limitation that it constrains the complexity of representation to what is visually conceivable.
 In languages with visual patching interfaces like Max and Pure Data, meta-operations on UGens are often restricted to simple tasks, such as parallel duplication.
-Consequently, even users of Max or Pure Data may not necessarily be engaging in forms of expressions that are only possible with computers.
+Consequently, even users of Max or Pure Data may not necessarily be engaging in expressions that are only possible with computers.
 Instead, many might simply be using these tools as the most convenient software equivalents of modular synthesizers.

-5 David Wessel revealed that the individual referred to as RIG in Born's ethnography was himself and commented that Born oversimplified her portrayal of Pierre Boulez, then director of IRCAM, as a modernist.
+David Wessel revealed that the individual referred to as RIG in Born's ethnography was himself and commented that Born oversimplified her portrayal of Pierre Boulez, then director of IRCAM, as a modernist.
 [33]

-4. CONTEXT OF PROGRAMMING LANGUAGES FOR MUSIC AFTER 2000
+3. CONTEXT OF PROGRAMMING LANGUAGES FOR MUSIC AFTER 2000